Apoc70/PowerShell-Scripts/Exchange Server/New-TeamMailbox/README.md

 This scripts creates a new shared mailbox (aka team mailbox) and security groups for full access and and send-as delegation.
 Security groups are created using a naming convention.

+Starting with v1.4 the script sets the sAMAccountName of the security groups to the group name to avoid numbered name extension of sAMAccountName.

 ## Parameters

 ### TeamMailboxName